 What’s working for another coffee shop might not be right for yours, which is why the first two points are so important.

-Sometimes, owners or managers are running a shop with an idyllic audience in mind, and miss the people standing right in front of them.
-Lifting the veil to see who your customers really are makes all the difference in sales.
+Sometimes, owners or managers are running a shop with an idyllic audience in mind, and miss the people standing right in front of them and lifting the veil to see who your customers are really makes all the difference in sales.
 Once you know who is buying from you, you can pick out the right styles and objects to sell.
 In time, you will learn which merchandise works, and what needs to be discontinued.
 Use the sales reports generated by your coffee shop POS system to make sure you capitalize on popular pieces.

 It’s not all about the customer—your brand is just as important.
 Customers are choosing your café over others, and any merchandise they buy should be a happy reminder of your coffee shop.